KeitaASHIDA/KeitaASHIDA.github.io/index.md

 2016 Sep. ~ Ph.
 D at Keio University
 Advisor: Dr. Kotaro Oka

 2015 Apr. ~ 2016 Aug.
 Master of Science at Keio University
 Thesis: The Modulation of Neuronal Activity in Compartmentalized Subcellular Units of Sensory and Interneuron in _Caenorhabditis elegans_
 Advisor: Dr. Kotaro Oka

 2014 Apr. ~ 2015 Mar.
 Bachelor of Science at Keio University
 Thesis: Input/output Charasteristics of Sensory Neuron in _Caenorhabditis elegans_
 Advisor: Dr. Kotaro Oka

 ### Awards and Scholarships

+*    *    *
+Contact: 12ashi.jkkt _ at _ keio.jp
+Address: Department of Biosciences and Informatics, Faculty of Science and Technology, Keio University 3-14-1 Hiyoshi, Kohoku-ku, Yokomaha 223-8522, Japan.